Science or Fiction?

 1. Reduces Inflammation

 The gut microbiome plays a significant role in inflammation—either increasing or decreasing levels.
 Inflammation interferes with athletic performance, slows recovery, and is the root cause of many chronic diseases.
-Gut microbiome imbalance, or dysbiosis, is associated with inflammatory conditions, so it’s important that we maintain a healthy microbiome to help reduce overall body inflammation.6
+Gut microbiome imbalance, or dysbiosis, is associated with inflammatory conditions, so it’s vital that we maintain a healthy microbiome to help reduce overall body inflammation.6

 2. Boosts Energy Levels